lbain/lucybain/source/blog/2015/03-22-js-data-types.md

 "I like cats";
 'Testing "quotes';
 ```
-I don't think they're particularly interesting, but they are remarkably powerful.
+I don’t think they're particularly interesting, but they are remarkably powerful.
 The main way we communicate with our users is the written word and `string` makes this possible.

 ### Symbol